 Recent Worldwide Events and Study Abroad

-The Center for International Education joins the rest of the CSU community in expressing our grief and sadness at the horrific recent attacks in France, Turkey, Indonesia and elsewhere.
+The Center for International Education joins the rest of the CSU community in expressing our grief and sadness at the horrific recent attacks in Belgium, France, Turkey, Indonesia and elsewhere.
 Although no CSU students or faculty were participating in study abroad programs in any of these locations, we want to express our sympathy for the victims' families and friends and extend our moral support to the people of those countries.

 Given these recent events the Center wants all students, faculty, staff and parents of students to know that we have and will continue to monitor very carefully developments world-wide.
 Our preparations and precautions always include the following: